287+ Skoolie-Friendly Campgrounds | Best Directory in North America

 Where can I find Skoolie-Friendly Campgrounds?

 You’re not alone.
 A common question I see on skoolie forums from new and veteran skoolie owners is where to find skoolie-friendly campgrounds during their travels.
-So, I decided to do something about it!
-I spent 20+ hours scouring skoolie forums and websites for personal recommendations from the skoolie community and reaching out to campground managers in North America.
+To create this directory, I spent over ten hours scouring skoolie forums and websites for personal recommendations from the skoolie community and four months of direct outreach to campground managers in the USA and Canada.
+Additionally, there are helpful features like an interactive Google Map and tips for free or wild camping, including in populated areas.

 Skoolie-Friendly Campgrounds in North America